Horn Semi Pendant Lamp

 Period: 1970s – Mid-Century Modern.

-Designers: Torsten Thorup and Claus Bonderup M.A.A. for Fog & Morup in the early 1970s.
+Designers: Torsten Thorup and Claus Bonderup M.A.A. for Fog & Morup in 1969.

 Manufacturer: Horn Belysning, Aalestrup, Denmark.
 (Belysning is Danish for lighting)

 Other versions: The Horn Semi pendant lamp was first made in two sizes: Semi Mini 47 cm – 18.50” and Semi Maxi 70 cm – 27.55”.
 Also a version of 30 cm – 11.81” exists.
 It was made in several colours and in chromed iron.

 The Semi pendant lamp received an iF Design Award in 1971.
 It was designed by Thorup and Bonderup in 1969 while they were still students.

 This Semi pendant lamp is a remake of the original.
 It is made in the 1990s when Horn Belysning bought Lyskær-Lyfa A/S, the company that was the owner of the ABO Randers and Fog & Morup brand.